 Depending on your specific situation, you may easily qualify for one of the above options.
 One of our main goals as Tax Resolution Professionals is to provide taxpayers with the tools for settlement.

-If for any reason the path ahead seems unclear and you owe more than $20,000, don’t hesitate to Live Chat us or call us at (888) 515-4829 (4TAX).
-We’re also available on our Contact Us page.
+If for any reason the path ahead seems unclear and you owe more than $20,000, don’t hesitate to drop us a line on our Contact Us page.
 You will get a free consultation with one of our expert tax debt attorneys.